 Zcash Mining Guide for Beginners

 Mining Zcash can be a good option to make money using your GPU.
 All you need is an Nvidia GPU and you’re good to go.
-In this guide I’ll explain about Zcash Mining in general and also supply you with a step by step tutorial about how to mine.
+In this guide, I’ll explain Zcash Mining in general and also supply you with a step-by-step tutorial on how to mine.

 The whole process should take less than 20 minutes, just follow these steps:

-If you want a more detailed review of the mining process keep on reading.
-Here’s what I’ll cover in this post:
+That’s Zcash mining in a nutshell.
+If you want a more detailed review of the mining process, keep on reading.
+Here’s what I’ll cover:

 - Calculating Zcash Mining Profitability